 - Although hosta plants can withstand drought, they do best if they are given 1 to 2 inches of water every week.
 Try to water them every 2 to 4 days if you don’t live in an area that receives a lot of rain during the summer months.

 - If you live in an area with a large population of deer, you may want to rethink planting hostas as deer love these beautiful plants.
 Slugs can be a problem as well and will eat large holes in the leaves A few plates filled with beer should help keep the slugs away from the plants.
 Thankfully we’ve never really had any problems with deer or slugs.

 Divide the Plants:

-- You can divide the plants at any time, but it’s best to do so in the spring when the plants are just beginning to grow and you can easily see where to dig and the shoots coming up from the ground.
+- You can divide the plants at any time, but it’s best to do so in the spring when the plants are just beginning to grow and you can easily see where to dig around the shoots coming up from the ground.

 How to Care for Hostas in the Fall: